edmeehan/edmeehan-dev-astro/src/content/pages/consultation-request.md

       * Are there any third-party services that require integration?

       * Are you an agency working with a client?

       * What is your budget and timeline for the project?

       * How did you hear about me?

       **Your information is safe with me.** I do not sell any information to third parties and will only share your information if you ask me to.
     form:
+      _bookshop_name: form/builder
       name: consultation-request
-      action: /consultation-request/
+      action: /thank-you/
+      submit: Submit Request
       fields:
         - _bookshop_name: form_fields/text
           label: Full Name